Noble metals used for centuries

 Gold: Eternal Symbol of Wealth and Power

-Gold is undoubtedly the most iconic noble metal.
+Gold is undoubtedly the most emblematic noble metal.
 Used for over 5,000 years, it has served to create jewelry, religious objects, coins, and luxurious decorative elements.

 • on gilded objects (frames, mirrors, sculptures),

-Its value comes as much from its rarity as from its symbolism: power, eternity, sacredness.
-Even patinated by time, gold does not degrade, which explains its excellent preservation in ancient pieces.
+Its value lies as much in its rarity as in its symbolism: power, eternity, sacredness.
+Even when patinated by time, gold does not degrade, which explains its excellent preservation in ancient pieces.

 Silver: Elegance and Refinement

-Widely present in European antiques, silver has long been favored for goldsmithing, tableware, cutlery, candlesticks, and decorative objects.
+Very present in European antiques, silver has long been favored for silverware, tableware, cutlery, candelabras, and decorative objects.

 More accessible than gold, it allowed wealthy families to display their status while maintaining a certain sobriety.
-Unlike gold, silver oxidizes slightly, forming a dark patina highly prized by antique enthusiasts, as it attests to the authenticity and age of the piece.
+Unlike gold, silver oxidizes slightly, forming a dark patina much appreciated by antique enthusiasts, as it testifies to the authenticity and age of the piece.

 Hallmarks, often present on old silver, are valuable clues for dating and locating objects.